-But Pass' skill wasn't just in his ability to move dexterously around the fingerboard.
-The truly extraordinary aspect of his playing was how musical it all sounded.
-Pass' improvised solos were often crafted well enough to have been melodies in and of themselves creating a unque jazz sound captures in this box set collection.
+But Joe Pass' skill wasn't just in his ability to move dexterously around the fingerboard.
+The truly best aspect of his playing was how musical it all sounded.
+Joe Pass' improvised solos were often crafted well enough to have been melodies in and of themselves creating a unque jazz sound captures in this box set collection.

-Always clean, articulate, and effective, Pass had unstoppable swing and an ability to create memorable, beautifully-constructed solos.
-The Mosaic collection of his Pacific quartet sessions lays out the full range of what this gentle, self-effacing musician could do.
+Always clean, articulate, and effective, Pass had unstoppable swing and an ability to create memorable, beautifully-constructed jazz solos.
+The Mosaic box set collection of his Pacific quartet sessions lays out the full range of what this gentle, self-effacing musician could do.